Home

 Welcome to my website.

-In a previous update, I shared I was on a bit of a writing hiatus, derailed by a career in commercial real estate.
+In a previous update, I shared I’d been on a bit of a writing hiatus, derailed by a career in commercial real estate.
 Curious if I could still tap into the creative part of my brain, I enrolled in The University of Iowa’s online class, How Writers Write Fiction.
 I found the process of mining my imagination and the writing that sprung from it deeply satisfying.

 I’ve always considered myself a short story writer.
-So I was caught off guard midway through a subsequent University of Iowa class to discover what I was working on needed a larger container to hold it.
-I had no idea what I was doing.
-But writing is the act of discovery, over and over again, and so I set off on what became a long journey of discovery.
-Along with the feedback of some terrific writing friends, I managed to write a 56,000 word novel.
+So I was caught off guard midway through a subsequent University of Iowa class to discover what I was working on needed a much larger container to hold it.
+Writing is the act of discovery, over and over again, and so I set off on what became a long journey of discovery.
+With a lot of hard work, more time than I’d like to admit, and the feedback and encouragement from some terrific writing friends, I wrote a 56,000 word novel.

 Thank you for visiting my website.
-I’ve included links to some of my published work in my Portfolio should you feel inclined to read them.
+I’ve included links to some of my fiction and non-fiction in the Portfolio should you feel inclined to read any of them.